satvikareddy0707/sit725-2021-t2-prac7/README.md

-# sit725-2021-t2-prac2
+# sit725-2021-t2-prac3

-This is  basic node express application it tries to demonstrate a creation of very simple express app
+This is a basic application that tries to use a few components from materialize and through this practical we try play with Materialize and its components